juliandresbv/email-index-n-search/README.md

 1. Indexer:

-    0. About the download and decompression dataset:
+    0. About the download and decompression of the dataset:

         The `indexer` app downloads and decompresses the dataset automatically.
 However, if you want to do it manually, you can do so by downloadloading the dataset from the following link: https://www.cs.cmu.edu/~./enron/enron_mail_20110402.tgz.
 Then, placing it on the `indexer/data` and decompressing it.